Department of Foreign Languages and Literatures Records

 Due to these issues, Dr. Anderson stepped down as department chair in 1981 in order to pursue solutions through fundraising and recruitment.
 Dr. Victor Castellani was selected to serve as “Acting Chair” in Anderson’s absence.
 During Castellani’s tenure as department chair, there were few changes to the department, and in particular no organizational changes.
 In 1985, Dr. Siegelind Lug took over as the department chair.

 From the documents available, it is clear that Dr. Lug continued as department chair through 1986.
 Between 1986 and 1994, there are no documents in the University of Denver collection that indicate organizational changes in the department.
 In 1994, Provost William Zaranka changed the name of the department to Department of Languages and Literatures.
 At the time, major programs were offered in French, German, Italian, Russian and Spanish, with additional minors offered in Hebrew, Japanese, and Latin.
 Occasional courses were offered in Chinese.
-The memo regarding the name change from Dr. Zaranka is the only organizational record in the collections related to the Department of Languages and Literatures, as the records retained are mainly syllabi and event posters.
+The memo regarding the name change from Dr. Zaranka is the only organizational record in the collections related to the Department of Languages and Literatures.

 1.5 Linear Feet (3 containers)

 Collection level information left out of Re:Discovery and Millennium - added for inventory purpose.